-Prior to her studies at Fordham and Loyola, Nina also studied graduate theology at St. Charles Borromeo Seminary and LaSalle University (both in the Philadelphia area).
-Her undergraduate studies included two years of theology at DeSales University, and Nina graduated with a Bachelor of Arts in studio arts from Muhlenberg College.
-A trained and experienced artist, when not teaching, presenting, or writing, Nina utilizes her artistic gifts in painting, drawing, and sculpting to express herself and the experiences that have brought both joy and pain to her life.
+Prior to her recent studies, Nina also studied graduate theology at St. Charles Borromeo Seminary and LaSalle University.
+She graduated with a Bachelor of Arts in studio arts from Muhlenberg College.
+A trained and experienced artist, when not teaching, presenting, or writing (read her REFLECTIONS), Nina utilizes her artistic gifts in painting, drawing, and sculpting to express herself and the experiences that have brought both joy and pain to her life.

-Nina is a part time faculty adjunct instructor at Villanova University where she teaches theology and spirituality.
-She is a member of the Association of Spiritual, Ethical, and Religious Values in Counseling (ASERVIC), the Society for the Study of Christian Spirituality, and the Parliament of the World’s Religions.
-Nina is a member of NAADAC The Association for Addiction Professionals and was a panelist for the association’s webinar series on The Spirituality of Addiction.
-Nina resides in Bethlehem, Pennsylvania with her husband Mark and has two adult daughters and one grandson.
+Nina is a member of the Association of Spiritual, Ethical, and Religious Values in Counseling (ASERVIC), the Society for the Study of Christian Spirituality, and the Parliament of the World’s Religions.
+Nina is a member of NAADAC (The Association for Addiction Professionals) and was a panelist for the association’s webinar series on The Spirituality of Addiction.
+Nina resides in Bethlehem Pennsylvania with her husband Mark and has two adult daughters and one grandson.